-9. Basu and House (2016) show empirically, however, that Kudlyak's (2014) user cost measure continues to be very procyclical even after including Hagedorn and Manovskii's (2013) composition bias measures.
-Gertler, Huckfeldt and Trigari (2019) critique Basu and House's (2016) estimation equation, arguing that the failure to express wages in efficiency units of labor overstates the cyclicality of the user cost.
+^{4.} Basu and House (2016) show empirically, however, that Kudlyak's (2014) user cost measure continues to be very procyclical even after including Hagedorn and Manovskii's (2013) composition bias measures.
+Gertler, Huckfeldt, and Trigari (2020) critique Basu and House's (2016) estimation equation, arguing that the failure to express wages in efficiency units of labor overstates the cyclicality of the user cost.
 Separately, our critique of the assumption of exogenous separations also applies to the user cost measure employed by Basu and House (2016).

-10. In addition, we show in the supplementary appendix that the unconditional markup became more countercyclical after 1995.
+^{5.} In addition, we show in the supplementary appendix that the unconditional markup became more countercyclical after 1995.
 Because BKM's sample starts only in 1987, their study is more likely to find a countercyclical markup.

-BKM's second set of alternative measures relies on variations in intermediate inputs, such as materials, energy, and business services.
-They find countercyclical markups based on materials and energy, but procyclical markups based on business services.
-We chose not to construct markups based on intermediate goods because of data limitations.
-The data on intermediate goods is available only since 1987 and only annually, which makes it difficult to conduct the conditional structural vector autoregression (SVAR) analysis that is the heart of our approach.
-De Loecker, Eeckhout and Unger's (2019)'s markup measure based on Compustat variable cost of goods sold is available for a longer span, though still only annually.
+of data limitations.
+The data on intermediate goods are available only since 1987 and only annually, which makes it difficult to conduct the conditional structural vector autoregression (SVAR) analysis that is the heart of our approach.
+De Loecker, Eeckhout, and Unger's (2020) markup measure based on Compustat variable cost of goods sold is available for a longer span, though still only annually.
 Our supplementary appendix shows that their markup measure is slightly more procyclical than our preferred labor margin measure when compared over the same sample and frequency.

-3.3 Production function assumptions
+2.3 Production Function Assumptions